Cheese Stuffed Pork Chops with Apple

 - Overcooked chops are tough.
 A slightly pink interior is perfect.

 - Use an instant-read thermometer and cook to 145.
-Insert the thermometer in several places to assure a correct reading and try to measure the temperature of the meat only.
+Insert the thermometer in several places to ensure a correct reading, and try to measure the temperature of the meat only.
 Not the filling.

 - We use a thicker chop 1-½ to 2” since we were going to split it open to stuff it.
 If you used a thin pork chop, the meat would be cooked before the apple was baked.